BulbEnergy/bulb-audit/content/patterns/resources/form-validation.md

 * Not focusable, therefore not easily discoverable using a screen reader
 * [More here](https://axesslab.com/disabled-buttons-suck/)

 Instead of disabling the submit button until the form is valid, we should allow users to attempt submission and tell them there are errors where they arise.
-It is, however, permissible to disable the submit button until all required fields have input _entered_.

 ## Before submission